Neil Davidson Postdoctoral Writing Fellowship

 Informal inquiries can be made to Professor Andy Smith: Andrew.Smith.2@glasgow.ac.uk.

-Current holders: The first two recipients of the Neil Davidson fellowship - Wilson Sherwin and Ashli Mullen - took up their posts at the end of June 2022.
-Some brief details about them, and their work, are given below:
+Past holders: The first two recipients of the Neil Davidson fellowship - Wilson Sherwin and Ashli Mullen - took up their posts at the end of June 2022.

 Wilson Sherwin: Born and raised in New York City, Wilson Sherwin has worked as an electrician, a nanny, a translator, and a documentary film producer.
 She is currently a sociologist who writes and teaches about social movements, labour, and public policy.
-In 2019 she received her PhD from the City University of New York.
-Some of her recent academic publications include: "The Radical Feminist Politics of the Welfare Rights Movement" co-authored with Frances Fox Piven, and the forthcoming "Time for Rabble Rousing: Lessons from the historic fight for reduced working hours" in The Green New Deal and the Future of Work, edited by Craig Calhoun and Benjamin Y. Fong, Columbia University Press.
+Recent academic publications include: "The Radical Feminist Politics of the Welfare Rights Movement" co-authored with Frances Fox Piven, and "Time for Rabble Rousing: Lessons from the historic fight for reduced working hours" in The Green New Deal and the Future of Work.

-The project that she will be focussing on during the Fellowship sits at the intersection of labour studies, social movement scholarship and critical theory.
-In seeking to uncover the forgotten, radical politics of the US based Welfare Rights Movement of the 1960s and 70s she aims to make central the voices of working class women and people of colour as sophisticated anti-capitalist theorists and asks: how do people gain the temerity to demand seemingly impossible things?
+During the course of her Fellowship Wilson worked on a project at the intersection of labour studies, social movement scholarship and critical theory.
+In seeking to uncover the forgotten, radical politics of the US based Welfare Rights Movement of the 1960s and 70s her work aimsto make central the voices of working class women and people of colour as sophisticated anti-capitalist theorists in their own right, and askes: how do people gain the temerity to demand seemingly impossible things?
 What curtails people’s sense of possibility, and what expands it?

 Ashli Mullen: Ashli Mullen is a sociologist who works on questions of value and racialised capitalism.
 Her research explores how the links between welfare chauvinism, economic exploitation, and deportability structure the conditions that racialised migrant workers labour under.
-She is the author of ‘‘Race’, Place and Territorial Stigmatisation: The Construction of Roma Migrants in and through Govanhill, Scotland’ in New Scots: Scotland's immigrant communities since 1945 and ‘From informal to formal economic exploitation: tricks of capital and the production and circulation of illusory value’, forthcoming in Critical Sociology.
+She is the author of ‘‘Race’, Place and Territorial Stigmatisation: The Construction of Roma Migrants in and through Govanhill, Scotland’ in New Scots: Scotland's immigrant communities since 1945 and ‘From informal to formal economic exploitation’ in Critical Sociology.

-She is currently working on a monograph based on her doctoral research, Racialised Capitalism at the Margins: an ethnography with Roma migrant workers, which is the project that she will undertake during her time as a Neil Davidson Postdoctoral Writing Fellow.
-She is also working on a second book, co-authored with Satnam Virdee, which is provisionally titled Marxism and Racialised Capitalism (to be published by Polity Press in 2024).
-Ashli also works as Creative Director of Romano Lav, an anti-racist Roma migrant organisation based in Govanhill, where she continues to work with the communities that her research is indebted to.
+She is currently working on a monograph based on her doctoral research, Racialised Capitalism at the Margins: an ethnography with Roma migrant workers, which is the project that she focussed on during her time as Writing Fellow.
+She is also working on a second book, co-authored with Satnam Virdee, which is provisionally titled Marxism and Racialised Capitalism, to be published by Polity Press in 2024.
+Ashli also works as Creative Director of Romano Lav, an anti-racist Roma migrant organisation based in Govanhill.